Core Philosophy

 2. Strategy

-You adapted, building identity through control, achievement, or independence.
+You adapted, building identity through achievement.
 It worked — brilliantly.

 3. Distortion

 Until it didn’t.
 What built your success began to cost you peace.
-You became the strategy itself.
+And now you can't stop.

 4. Integration

-Then comes awareness: seeing the architecture that built you and meeting it with understanding instead of judgement.
+Then comes healing: seeing the architecture that built you, and what's really driving your success.

 5. Contribution